Perfect chiral quantum routing: Nearly perfect routing using only phases

 The reduced Hamiltonian in the Krylov basis is always five-dimensional, and depends on the chiral layer only through the dimension $d$, see Fig.\ref{fig:Effective Lily}.
 Upon evaluating the elements $\bra{e_{j}} \widetilde{H} \ket{e_{k}}$ we have the matrix representation

 This means that the time evolution does not depend on the overall dimensionality of the graph, and thus the routing procedure is associated to a universal time $t^{*}$ valid for every number of output spatial regions $n$ and then, for every $\ket{\psi_{f}}$.
-This is obtained because we choose the phases of the chiral layer as the roots of the unity $\sqrt[\leftroot{-2}\uproot{2}d]{1}$, such that the property